mnajjaa/langchain_agent/README.md

 # 🤖 langchain-agent

+> This project is developed in collaboration with [Mahmoud Touil](https://github.com/MahmoudTouil25) and [Malik Esseyah](https://github.com/MalekEssayeh).

 A Django-based project that integrates a LangChain agent for intelligent web scraping and data reasoning tasks.
 Includes a Jupyter notebook for prototyping and experimentation.

 ---